 “Dia De Los Muertos” (2019)

-“Weaving Cultures” (2016) was completed in collaboration with fellow Latina muralist Sam Kirk supported by the Chicago Public Art Group.
-It celebrates underrepresented women including a transgender Latina.
-As stated in the Chicago Public Art Group bio, it was meant to show the process of focus, determination and future perspective.
+“Weaving Cultures” (2016) was completed in collaboration with fellow Latina muralist Sam Kirk, supported by the Chicago Public Art Group.
+It celebrates underrepresented women, including a transgender Latina.
+As stated in the Chicago Public Art Group bio, it was meant to show the process of focus, determination, and future perspective.
 This mural is located in Pilsen.

 “Logan Square” (2017) was created with Sam Kirk to celebrate the neighborhood showing its culture, history and identity.
 Additionally, as requested by community members, it portrays their concerns of gentrification impacting the area.
-Sandra says that the people featured in the mural she took inspiration from real community members and her niece.
+Sandra says that the people featured in the mural took inspiration from real community members and her niece.
 This is located in Logan Square.

-“Casa Aztlan” (1975-79) Raya along with Salvador Vega, Aurelio Diaz, Carlos Barrera, and others repainted the mural, below is their version.
-The facade of this center has continuously changed over the years with each artist having a different approach.
-The original mural was painted by Ray Patlán in the early 70s, then Raya repainted it and then it experienced its last change in the early 2000s by Patlán, Roberto Valadez, Gerardo Cazares, Hector Duarte, Mark Nelson, and others.
+“Casa Aztlan” (1975-79) Raya, along with Salvador Vega, Aurelio Diaz, Carlos Barrera, and others, repainted the mural; below is their version.
+The facade of this center has continuously changed over the years, with each artist having a different approach.
+The original mural was painted by Ray Patlán in the early 70s, then Raya repainted it, and then it experienced its last change in the early 2000s by Patlán, Roberto Valadez, Gerardo Cazares, Hector Duarte, Mark Nelson, and others.

 “Untitled”